 Personally, I love caffeine because it gives me energy, and focus, and actually makes me happier.
 However, that’s only because I RARELY have any.
 I may have about 50 mg, 3x weekly before I go to the gym.

 That’s less than half a cup of regular coffee, not even strong coffee.

-- The stress on your CNS also depletes important neurotransmitters, such as dopamine, serotonin, which affect your mood and happiness.
+- The stress on your CNS also depletes important neurotransmitters, such as dopamine, and serotonin, which affect your mood and happiness.

 SOLUTION: Limit your caffeine usage to the morning, maybe just once daily.
 And try to avoid energy drinks, which tend to have 3-10X the amount of caffeine compared to a cup of coffee.
-Plus, the energy drinks have either sugar or artificial sweeteners – both of which you discovered today, is BAD for your health and mood.
+Plus, energy drinks have either sugar or artificial sweeteners – both of which you discovered today, is BAD for your health and mood.

 These include serotonin, dopamine, oxytocin, and cortisol – just to name a few.